PoslinskiNet/ember-testing-guide/README.md

 $ ember generate helper-test helper-name
 ```

+You can also [create your own blueprints](https://cli.emberjs.com/release/advanced-use/blueprints/) if many tests share the same setup.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Avoid implementation lock-in

+One challenge of writing acceptance tests is that intentional changes to markup, such as renaming classes, can break the DOM selectors that our tests rely on.
+We can overcome this by using tools like [`ember-test-selectors`](https://ember-test-selectors.com/)

-First, we need to install the proper add-on:
+First, we need to install the addon:

 ```
 ember install ember-test-selectors
 ```

-What `ember-test-selectors` does, is allowing us to add a proper data attribute within our templates.
-It  will work as an identifier in our tests.
-The cool thing about it is the fact, that **we won't have to rely on id's or classes** (simply DOM selectors) of our DOM elements which  can change over time.
+`ember-test-selectors` allow us to add a data attribute within our templates.
+The data attribute will work as a stable identifier in our tests.
+The cool thing about it is the fact, that **we won't have to rely on ids, element types, or classes** (simply DOM selectors) of our DOM elements which  can change over time.
 Instead of that, we will use data attributes that will be enabled only in the testing environment (in the production build they are stripped).
 Even if we change the styling of our component **it can still work without any extra changes in the test** - and it is our goal.

-After adding the ember-test-selectors add-on you are able to use `data-test-*` attributes in your templates, which are automatically removed from production builds:
+After adding the ember-test-selectors addon, you are able to use `data-test-*` attributes in your templates:

 ```handlebars
 <article>